 Below are the strengths, benefits, and applications of this management style:

-• An example would be underperforming but highly competent subordinates or demotivated teammates who started as performers.
+This management style can be used in developing talents.
+An example would be underperforming but highly competent subordinates or demotivated teammates who started as performers.
 Micromanaging can help managers uncover and maximize the full potential of these individuals because it provides an opportunity for in-depth coaching and extra performance monitoring.

 FURTHER READINGS AND REFERENCES